 |Lowest Recommended Age:||Middle School|

-|MPAA Rating:||Rated PG-13 for mature thematic elements, some violent content, drug material and language|
+|MPAA Rating:||Rated PG-13 for thematic elements, sexual material, strong language, and some teen drinking|

 |Profanity:||Some strong language|

 |Alcohol/ Drugs:||Teen drinking|

 |Violence/ Scariness:||References to rape, predatory behavior|

 |Diversity Issues:||A theme of the movie|